BugBusterSWE/userManual/chapters/authenticationAndProfileManagement.md

 ## Access and change personal profile
 In order to access the profile's edit page, click on the email address on the menu bar and select *Profile*.
 Here the user can modify his/her email address and password.

+## Logout
+In order to logout you must be logger in.
+Click the *Logout* button at the right of the top bar.
+Once you are logged out, a new authentication will be required for the next session.
+The current session is terminated.
+TODO immagine